dily-1234/dily-1234/README.md

 **`Full-Stack Developer`**

-I'm a full-stack developer currently studying BSc Computer Science at the University of Birmingham.
+I'm a full-stack developer with a Bachelor's in Computer Science from the University of Birmingham.
 I work on various projects, from making full-stack web applications using MERN to developing discord bots.

 ---